Hyde Park, Sydney: Developments from 1810 to 1830

 Before 1810 the area was known as "The Common," the "Exercising Ground", "Cricket Ground" or "Racecourse".
 Macquarie, on 11 February 1810, formally reserved it as open space, the first public park set aside in Australia.
 He formally defined the park as bounded in the north by the NSW Government Domain, on the west by the town of Sydney, on the east by the grant to John Palmer at Woolloomooloo and on the south by the brickfields.

-Macquarie named it "Hyde Park" after the great Hyde Park in London, north-west of Westminster, near Buckingham Palace (which had once belonged to the Manor of Hyde and which was seized from the Abbey of Westminster by Henry VIII for a forest hunting reserve in 1536).
+Macquarie named it "Hyde Park" after the Hyde Park in London, north-west of Westminster, near Buckingham Palace (which had once belonged to the Manor of Hyde and which was seized from the Abbey of Westminster by Henry VIII for a forest hunting reserve in 1536).
 Macquarie's naming and formal definition of the park was part of his town planning policy.
 He named the streets and regularised their courses, erected a wharf in Cockle Bay, relocated the Market Place and planned other improvements in the town, as well as defining Sydney's first major park and formalising its use "for the recreation and amusement of the inhabitants".
 He also added another use for the park, "as a field of exercise for the troops".
 His proclamation acknowledged the previous uses of the area.

 Ten days after Macquarie named it Hyde Park it was the venue for Australia's first organised horse race and it was used for races through the 1820s.
 At that time it was much larger, marking the outskirts of Sydney's southern settlement.
-The park was used as Sydney's racecourse from 1820 to 1821.< Whittaker adds that as well as being a popular cricket venue in the 1820s it was also popular for informal children's games.
+The park was used as Sydney's racecourse from 1820 to 1821.
+Whittaker adds that as well as being a popular cricket venue in the 1820s it was also popular for informal children's games.

 It was delineated only as a space at the end of Macquarie Street, where the military held parades, and townspeople cut firewood and carted off soil.
 It became a favourite place for cricket, a playground for local school boys, a racecourse and – with its slightly elevated position – a promenade cites Hyde Park as being Sydney's cricket ground from 1827 to 1856.